SAP-samples/teched2023-AD267/README.md

 ## Overview

-We will create a new service using the ABAP RESTful Application Programming Model (RAP) in an on premise SAP S/4HANA system and then create an application using the Cloud Programming Model (CAP) on the SAP Business Technology Platform (BTP)
+We will create a new service using the ABAP RESTful Application Programming Model (RAP) in an on-premise SAP S/4HANA system and then create an application using the Cloud Programming Model (CAP) on the SAP Business Technology Platform (BTP)

 ## Requirements